Babylon | Bitcoin-Powered PoS Chain Security Protocol

 What is Babylon?

-Babylon is designing a suite of protocols that leverage Bitcoin to provide security to Proof-of-Stake (PoS) chains and other decentralized systems.
-This aims to utilize Bitcoin's value in new ways and strengthen the entire decentralized ecosystem.
-Babylon's approach is based on the following three Bitcoin characteristics:
+Babylon designs a suite of protocols that leverage Bitcoin to provide security for Proof-of-Stake (PoS) chains and other decentralized systems.
+By unlocking new utility for Bitcoin's value, Babylon aims to strengthen the entire decentralized ecosystem.
+Babylon's approach is built on three fundamental properties of Bitcoin:

 - Bitcoin as an Asset: A high-value cryptocurrency

-Based on these, Babylon is building two main protocols: Bitcoin Timestamping and Bitcoin Staking.
-These protocols are designed to address the security challenges of PoS chains and create new economic opportunities.
+Building on these foundations, Babylon has developed two primary protocols: Bitcoin Timestamping and Bitcoin Staking.
+These protocols are designed to address security challenges in PoS chains and create new economic opportunities.

-PoS chains, by their nature, have vulnerabilities to certain attacks.
-In particular, "Long-Range Attacks" are a major threat.
-In this attack, malicious validators unstake and then create a new fork from past blocks.
-To prevent such forks, PoS chains can leverage Bitcoin Timestamping.
+PoS chains are inherently vulnerable to certain attacks.
+One major threat is the "Long-Range Attack," where malicious validators unbond their stake and then create a new fork from a past block.
+To prevent such forks, PoS chains can leverage Bitcoin timestamping.

-- Stake Unstaking Period Reduction: Timestamping can reduce the unstaking period of a PoS chain from weeks to hours.
+- Reducing Unbonding Periods: Timestamping can reduce PoS chain unbonding periods from weeks to hours.

-- Improved Censorship Resistance: Timestamped transaction information is protected on the Bitcoin chain even if the PoS chain is censored.
+- Enhancing Censorship Resistance: Timestamped transaction data remains protected on the Bitcoin blockchain even if the PoS chain is censored.

-- New Chain Bootstrapping: Even new PoS chains with low token value in the initial stages can supplement security externally through timestamping.
+- Bootstrapping New Chains: New PoS chains with low initial token value can supplement their security externally through timestamping.

 Bitcoin Staking: Providing Economic Security

-Babylon's Bitcoin Staking protocol allows Bitcoin holders to stake as follows:
+Babylon's Bitcoin staking protocol enables Bitcoin holders to participate in staking as follows:

-- Stake Initiation: Holders lock their Bitcoin in a self-managed contract.
+- Stake Initiation: Holders lock their Bitcoin in a self-custodial contract.

-- Validation on PoS Chain: Once staked, the holder (or a delegated validator) validates blocks on the PoS chain and earns rewards.
+- Validation on PoS Chain: Once staked, the holder (or their delegated validator) validates blocks on the PoS chain and earns rewards.

-The underlying mechanism of the Bitcoin Staking protocol is a control plane that connects Bitcoin and the PoS chain.
+The foundation of the Bitcoin staking protocol is the control plane that bridges Bitcoin and PoS chains.
 This control plane performs the following key functions:

-- Provides Bitcoin Timestamping services to the PoS chain, enabling it to synchronize with the Bitcoin network.
+- Provides Bitcoin timestamping services to PoS chains, enabling synchronization with the Bitcoin network.

-- Acts as a marketplace, matching Bitcoin stakes with PoS chains, and tracking staking and validation information.
+- Functions as a marketplace, matching Bitcoin stakes with PoS chains and tracking staking and validation information.

-The term "plane" here is a technical term used to refer to a "layer" or "specific area responsible for a function".
-Specifically, when used in the context of computer networks or distributed systems, "control plane" refers to the layer responsible for control and management functions within the system.
+The term "plane" in this technical context refers to a "layer" or "specific domain responsible for certain functions."
+In computer networks and distributed systems, the "control plane" specifically refers to the layer handling system control and management functions.

-For more detailed project information, please see the Docs.
+For more detailed project information, please refer to the Docs.

 Funding Information

-Babylon raised $88 million in funding from ABCDE, Polychain Capital, Hack VC, OKX Ventures, and others in December 2023, from Binance Labs in February 2024, and from Paradigm, AMBER, Mantle, and others in May 2024.
+Babylon raised $88 million in December 2023 from ABCDE, Polychain Capital, Hack VC, OKX Ventures, and others; received funding from Binance Labs in February 2024; and secured additional capital in May 2024 from Paradigm, AMBER, Mantle, and others.
+Furthermore, in January 2026, Babylon raised an additional $15 million from a16z crypto to accelerate the development of Trustless Bitcoin Vaults.
+The total funding raised exceeds $103 million.

 Airdrop Information